 No, there is no such premium level of support.
 We endeavor to fix critical bugs (that is, those without a viable workaround or those visible to many customers) as soon as possible.

 No, I'm afraid there isn't.
-We do not incorporate other people's code into our own; there are too many legal ramifications to cover, and to be honest we'd prefer implementing the solution to a given issue/suggestion ourselves than paying legal fees to cover those ramifications.
-We are, after all, developers; it says so in our company name.
+We do not incorporate other people's code into our own because there are too many legal ramifications.
+To be honest we prefer implementing the solution to a given issue/suggestion ourselves rather than pay legal fees to cover those ramifications.
+We are, after all, developers - it says so in our company name.

 All VCL subscriptions are available with full source code.

 Yes, of course you can change the source.
 However, you would be then responsible for applying the same changes to the source every time we release a new minor/major version (and there could be upwards of 15 releases a year).
 Sometimes, we may rewrite or refactor our code such that it's no longer obvious how to apply your previous changes.
 Depending on how extensive your changes are, we might not be able to provide support.